MaxGruebmeyer/c-webserver/README.md

 environment which is why the following only works on Linux x86_64 systems.
 However, we provide an Ubuntu dev container that you can leverage to simulate a Linux system and run our server.

+Note that this **MIGHT** work, but because of huge platform dependence this is not at all a given!

 ### Well, how do I run the thing on Linux x86_64?

 You can utilize our project's [Taskfile](https://taskfile.dev/) to build and run both the server via `task run`.